llm-bible/llm-bible.github.io/_publications/dong2025humanizing.markdown

 bibkey: dong2025humanizing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2505.00049"}
-tags: ['Agentic', 'Survey Paper', 'Tools', 'Prompting', 'Applications']
+tags: ['Agentic', 'Survey Paper', 'Tools', 'Applications', 'Prompting']
 ---
 As large language models (LLMs) are increasingly used in human-centered tasks, assessing their psychological traits is crucial for understanding their